ankitchandra99/XindusTradeEcommerce/README.md

   3.Install Dependencies

   4.Configure Application Properties:
-    * I am using MySQL database,so you have to create a database with name "ecommerce".
+    I am using MySQL database,so you have to create a database with name "ecommerce".

-    * We have to add database username and password in application.properties file.
+    We have to add database username and password in application.properties file.

     spring.datasource.url=jdbc:mysql://localhost:3306/ecommerce?createTableIfNotExists=true
     spring.datasource.username=root
     spring.datasource.password=xxxxxxxx
     spring.jpa.hibernate.ddl-auto=update

-  5.Run the Application:
+  5.Run the Application.

-  6.Access the Application:
+  6.Access the Application using Postman.
-   #If the application has a web interface, specify the URL where the user can access it (e.g.,http://localhost:8080).

 ## API Details: